frdmn/blog.frd.mn/src/posts/2016-11-01_disable_wifi_debug_logging.md

 Last but not least, double check and confirm that the log setting is not active anymore:

 ```bash
 ❯ sudo ./airport debug
 ```

-As you can see, the command return no output anymore so the log setting is successfully disabled.
+As you can see the command returns no output anymore so our log setting is successfully disabled.